By Anton Vanhoucke

 Sleep — we all do it, but do we truly understand its depth and significance?
 Dr. Matthew Walker’s groundbreaking book, “Why We Sleep,” delves into the transformative power of sleep.
 I discovered it through Michael Pollan’s book about Caffeine.
 Here’s a blog summarizing the mysteries of our nightly escapade and its profound impact on every facet of our existence.
-If you like this summary I really suggest you read the full book, or listen to it, like I did.

 Why is Sleep So Crucial for your performance?